quicwg/base-drafts/draft-ietf-quic-transport.md

 which it depends.
 A deadlock can occur if first stream cannot be read and that prevents the receiver from extending flow control credit for the second stream.
 To reduce
-the likelihood of deadlock for interdependent data, implementations can ensure that data is not sent until the data it depends on has consumed both stream- and connection- level flow control credit.
+the likelihood of deadlock for interdependent data, the application sender should ensure that data is not sent until the data it depends on has consumed both stream- and connection- level flow control credit.